aardvark-platform/aardvark.geometry.quadtree/README.md

 ## Quadtrees

+Quadtrees are a persistent (immutable) data structure.
+This means, that existing quadtrees will never be mutated.
+All operations that mutate a quadtree will return a new (mutated) copy of the original quadtree.
+Of course no literal "copy" is made, but original parts will be re-used where possible.

 ```fsharp
 BuildConfig = {
     SplitLimit = 256 // splits tile if width or height is greater than 256